DataStax-Academy/ac220-labs/lab10-aggregates/steps/intro.md

 In this hands-on lab, you will:

-- Create a table to track course yours and grades
+- Create a table to track course hours and grades
 - Load some data
 - Use aggregates and arithmetic operators to return total hours and GPA